-The islands are visitable year-round.
+When to go: The islands are visitable year-round.
 Summer and autumn are best for snorkelling, diving, kayaking and swimming.
 Grey whales are present December-April; blues and humpbacks April-September.
-How to go:

 Raja Ampat means Four Kings, which is misleading seeing as more like 1,500 islands make up this remote archipelago off the north-west coast of Papua.
 It is certainly fit for royalty though, comprising 46,000 sq km of gloriously fashioned landscapes and clear, turquoise seas.

 The islands themselves vary enormously: some are barely a bump of jungle-cloaked karst; some rise out of the blue like clusters of mushrooms; others – such as Waigeo and Misool – are larger, and ideal for homestays with local Biakese people and hikes to rock art and ancient cliff burial sites.
 However, it’s the region’s waters that really draw intrepid travellers.

 Raja Ampat is at the heart of the Coral Triangle and, according to Conservation International, has the highest marine diversity in the world – 75% of the world’s coral species have been recorded here, along with 1,430 species of reef fish and six of the world’s seven marine turtle species.